aws-samples/digital-rf-signal-impairment-detection/README.md

 ![Autogluon](repository_images/autogluon.png)

+Run the [IQ-data-train-classifier.ipynb](./notebooks/IQ-data-train-classifier.ipynb) notebook to execute the training stage.

 ### Inference

 We can load the Autogluon model and run inference on sample IQ Constellation plots in the _inference/_ folder.
 This will yield results of either Normal, Phase Noise, Compression, or Interference per IQ modulation.

+Run the [IQ-data-process-inference.ipynb](./notebooks/IQ-data-process-inference.ipynb) notebook to execute the preprocessing stage.

 ## Security